IPMA-HR's Response to COVID-19

 Corrections staff are the unsung heroes of the public safety profession.
 Every day they go to work in a less than ideal environment to protect our communities and care for those experiencing the worst time in their lives: incarceration.
 The risk of harm, decreases in funding, increased government scrutiny and pressure from external sources have all contributed to a more complex system of management and challenging hiring conditions.

 To be successful in such a high-stress job takes someone with a certain set of skills and characteristics.
 Trusted by corrections facilities nationwide, IPMA-HR’s corrections tests are the tools you need to identify the right people, helping to ensure successful hiring and promotional decisions every time.

 Know which candidates will be successful on the job before you hire them.
-Our entry-level corrections tests assess the knowledge, skills, abilities and personal characteristics (KSAPs) necessary for success as a new correctional officer.
+Our entry-level corrections tests assess the knowledge, skills, abilities and other characteristics (KSAOs) necessary for success as a new correctional officer.
 No prior training or experience is assumed of candidates taking any of our entry-level corrections tests.

-Supplemental tests enhance the success of your recruitment process by providing you with more in-depth information about a candidate’s ability in a specific area, such as written communication skills, or they might assess a variety of personal traits consistent with success on the job, such as a candidate’s ability to deal with people.
+Supplemental tests enhance the success of your recruitment process by providing you with more in-depth information about a candidate’s ability in a specific area, such as their written communication skills.

-CORRECTIONAL OFFICER REPORT COMPLETION EXERCISE (CO-RCE) (VID) You can assess your candidates’ observational, listening, and written communication skills with this video-based simulation exercise.
+CORRECTIONAL OFFICER REPORT COMPLETION EXERCISE (CO-RCE) (VID) Assess candidates’ observational, listening, and written communication skills with this video-based simulation exercise.
 Instructions and a 30-minute timer are embedded in the video to make administration easy.